-- Migratory geese are not present in the summer - Migratory geese do not nest here - Migratory geese use traditional routes and habitats on those routes are rarely present in more urban locations - Black Brant Geese are smaller, like a Mallard duck.
-Resident Canada Geese are three times larger, lighter in colour, do not utilize grassy fields, parklands or the estuary, are found at sea or along the foreshore tidelines in Parksville Bay, Craig Bay, Rathtrevor Beach, and on/near gravel bars of the Parksville Qualicum Beach Wildlife Management Area. - Professional ornithologists are always on site during a harvest to aid in identification issues which may arise.
+- Migratory geese are not present in the summer - Migratory geese do not nest here - Migratory geese use traditional routes and habitats on those routes and are rarely present in more urban locations - Black Brant Geese are much smaller, similar to a Mallard duck.
+Resident Canada Geese are three times larger, much lighter in colour, do not utilize grassy fields, parklands or the estuary, are found at sea or along the foreshore tidelines in Parksville Bay, Craig Bay and on/near gravel bars of the Parksville Qualicum Beach Wildlife Management Area.

-Will the geese be used for consumption?
+Can geese be used for public consumption?